Voltstro/VoltProjects/README.md

 This project is licensed under the AGPL-3.0 license - see the [LICENSE](/LICENSE) file for details.

-The content that VoltProjects may be served under a different license.
+The content that VoltProjects hosts may be under a different license.
+See that project's git repo for information on it's license.